Keeping up with the Colombians

 Gringos y gringa.

 We had such a great time!!
-I was enjoying hanging out with these gringos, and we all seemed to get along well, except for a girl in the group who couldn’t be bothered (her name was Molly).
-As the game went on, there was an escalation of celebration — we were jumping, screaming, clapping — SO MUCH EXERCISE, we probably got as much cardio in as the futbol players.
-I LOVE IT.
-Straight up burning calories.
+As the game went on, there was an escalation of celebration — we were jumping, screaming, clapping — SO MUCH EXERCISE, we maybe got as much cardio in as the futbol players.
+I LOVED IT.
 The whole stadium was shaking.
-The game went into overtime, and luckily, Medellin ended up winning.
-It was DEFINITELY an experience of a lifetime to be at that game and by far the best sports game I’ve ever, ever experienced.
+The game went into overtime!!!!
+Insanity!!!!
+Luckily, Medellin ended up winning.
+It was DEFINITELY an experience of a lifetime to be at that game and by far the best sports game I have ever, ever EVER experienced.

 Los gringos!!